-8.41 has not responded to any of the negotiation efforts nor the land referencing exercise.
-A desk top financial offer in line with the Compensation Code has been made as has not been able to access the property and it is boarded up but has also not responded to the financial offer.
+- 9.53 At the time of making the Order had not responded to any of the negotiation efforts nor the land referencing exercise.
+A desk top financial offer in line with the Compensation Code has been made as Avison Young has not been able to access the property and it is boarded up but had not responded to the financial offer at the time of making the Order. - 9.54 Avison Young has now managed to reach and has had an initial phone call with who has confirmed that he has received the financial offer and other letters but disagrees with the value of his site.
+He has stated that he is contemplating appointing his own surveyor and Avison Young has welcomed this and offered to meet both his surveyor to now progress these negotiations. con